Type // CC Codes (January 2025)

 Recommended Videos

 If you want to torture yourself and experience flashbacks from Roblox Bleach, here’s a challenging game with 15 controls that you have to master before diving into this unique story filled with memorable quests.
-Remember to redeem Type // CC codes whenever possible; you’ll need them.
+Remember to redeem Type // CC codes for helpful resources; you’ll need them.

 All Type // CC Codes List